 It was then I decided I didn’t need to drink any more, not at least for a while.

-It’s been a year, and it hasn’t been hard for me – the drinking part at least.
+It’s been a few years now, and it hasn’t been hard for me to tone down my drinking.
 For my husband, it’s been harder, and it’s an ongoing journey.
-God’s grace is all we have going for us, and we see it every day extended toward us in ways we could never have imagined, great and small.
-We are happy and love each other so much; more than we ever have or had the capacity to in the 22 years before now that we’ve been married.
+We are happy and love each other so much; more than we ever.
 It’s been said that he who has been forgiven much loves much, and both my husband and I appreciate how much the other had to forgive for this present happiness to exist.
 A great gift, precious, and to be treated with respect and deference.
 He is a drunk redeemed by mercy….I am a shrew redeemed by extending it.
 And it certainly works both ways.

-My husband being an alcoholic, and my potential to follow him, is not as big a deal now, but it certainly was when it was with us.
-I won’t easily forget finding spirit bottles refilled with cold tea and water, seeing him drive up with our son in the car and a beer bottle between his thighs, or stumbling across secret caches of empty beer bottles…..or finding a wine bottle with one glass left in it at the back of the cupboard, months after he’d gone away to rehab….and realising I must have been the one who hid it.
+My husband being an alcoholic, and my potential to follow him down that road, is not as much of a challenge now.
+Drinking is not something we think will solve anything anymore.
+But I won’t easily forget finding spirit bottles refilled with cold tea and water, seeing him drive up with our son in the car and a beer bottle between his thighs, or stumbling across secret caches of empty beer bottles…..or finding a wine bottle with one glass left in it at the back of the cupboard, months after he’d gone away to rehab, and realising I must have been the one who hid it there.

 Do you or someone you love have a problem with alcohol?
 Click here for Alcoholics Anonymous Australia.